For most children, sleep problems are intermittent or temporary and often do not require treatment.

 Normal Sleep

-Most children sleep for a stretch of at least 5 hours by age 3 months but then experience periods of night-waking later in the first years of life, often associated with illness.
+About two-thirds of infants are able to sleep through the night on a regular basis by age 6 months (1).
+Later in the first years of life, children may experience periods of night-waking, often associated with illness or other changes in routine.
 With maturation, the amount of rapid eye movement (REM) sleep increases, with increasingly complex transitions between sleep stages.
 For most people, non-REM sleep predominates early in the night, with increasing REM as the night progresses.
 Thus, non-REM phenomena cluster early in the night, and REM-related phenomena occur later.
 Differentiating between true sleep (REM or non-REM)–related phenomena and awake behaviors can help direct treatment.
+Sometimes non-REM sleep phenomena during childhood are associated with emergence of migraine later in life (2).

-It is important to determine whether parents view the child sleeping with them as a problem, because there is much cultural variation among sleep habits (1, 2).
-The American Academy of Pediatrics 2022 recommendations for reducing deaths in the sleep environment suggest that infants sleep in the same room as parents but not in the same bed; this is thought to decrease the risk of sudden infant death syndrome (SIDS), a subset of sudden unexpected infant death (SUID).
+If a child is sleeping in their parent's (or caregiver's) bed, it is important for clinicians to determine whether the parent views the child sleeping with them as a problem because there is much cultural variation regarding sleep habits (3, 4).
+The American Academy of Pediatrics suggests that infants sleep in the same room as parents but not on the same sleep surface; this is thought to decrease the risk of sleep-related infant death, a subset of sudden unexpected infant death (SUID) (5).

 Normal sleep references